mckennapsean/dissertation/content/03-framework.md

 ![
-  Here, we illustrate the overlap of the design activity framework with respect to the levels of the nested model [@Munzner2009].
-It is important to note that each of the three inner levels of the nested model exists across two activities in the framework; thus, a visualization designer must think carefully about which levels of the nested model any process artifact corresponds with.
+  Here we present the design activity framework's four core design activities:
+  _understand_, _ideate_, _make_, and _deploy_, which we refer to in following
+  figures as the first initial of each activity and its associated color.
+We also include the motivation and expected artifacts for each activity.
-](figures/daf/nm-comparison.pdf){#fig:nm-comparison width="100%"}
+](figures/daf/activities.pdf){#fig:framework width="100%"}

 ### Understand